Stem rust of wheat

 What to look for

-In Victoria, severe stem rust infections can reduce grain yield by more than 80 per cent in susceptible varieties, and can also reduce grain quality.
+In Victoria, severe stem rust infections can reduce grain yield by more than 80 per cent in susceptible varieties and can reduce grain quality.

 Conditions favourable to stem rust